Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

+To address RQ2, we will delve into the testing processes and techniques that are suitable for multi-subroutine quantum programs, taking into account their unique properties.

-In this section, we discuss the details of unit testing.
-We discuss the steps of IO analysis in Section~\ref{subsec:IOanalysis}.
-As depicted in Figure~\ref{fig:overall}, a unit test consists of three subtasks, each performing one or more subtasks based on its specific testing requirements.
-We begin by examining some general test criteria in Section~\ref{subsec:GenericCriteria}, followed by a detailed exploration of these subtasks from Section~\ref{subsec:subtasks} to Section~\ref{subsec:PSCheck}.
-Additionally, we discuss the generation and execution of each test case in Section~\ref{subsec:TestCases}.
+Testing a multi-subroutine quantum program involves both unit testing for each subroutine and integration testing for the entire program structure.
+This section focuses on unit testing, while integration testing will be discussed in Section~\ref{sec:Integration}.
+We first discuss the steps of IO analysis in Section~\ref{subsec:IOanalysis}.
+Then, we explore general testing criteria in Section~\ref{subsec:GenericCriteria}.
+Following that, we prepare quantum states related to the testing process, as elaborated in Section~\ref{subsec:stategen}.
+Sections~\ref{subsec:subtasks}$\sim$\ref{subsec:PSCheck} provides a detailed exploration of these subtasks.
+Additionally, we discuss the generation and execution of each test case in Section~\ref{subsec:TestCases} for a comprehensive understanding of the unit testing process.